 Having studied guitar at music school and started songwriting in his teens, it was inevitable that nature would find its way into his music.
 Sometimes this influence is overt, such as the birdsong that opens his 2014 single ‘Ärgake’ (Wakening).
 ‘I like making field recordings,’ Mick explains, ‘and I sometimes use sounds from nature and from cities in my music, because these sounds inspire feelings in all of us.’
 But nature also comes into his music subconsciously, he says, and it can be heard in the organic feel of his songs, and the purity, warmth and openness of his sound.

-For his ‘Nordic Pulse’ collaboration with the Baltic Sea Philharmonic, Mick will be performing a selection of songs in Estonian and English from Hingake/Breathe and also his latest album Avaimus.
-Nature is once again a powerful theme on this new recording, which includes songs with such titles as ‘Heat and Leaf’, ‘Tundra’ and ‘Cold and Bright’, as well as a trio of instrumentals that layer string quartet and electronics and form a three-part ‘Forest Hymn’.
-‘Performing my music with orchestra is such a special experience,’ says Mick.
-‘It’s like you have all of nature, all your ancestors, with you, supporting you.’
+For his ‘Midnight Sun’ collaboration with the Baltic Sea Philharmonic, Mick will be joined on stage by Angeelia to perform a selection of his songs, specially orchestrated by US composer Charles Coleman.
+The songs are taken from Hingake/Breathe and also Mick’s latest album Avaimus.
+Nature is once again a powerful theme on this recording, which includes songs with such titles as ‘Heat and Leaf’, ‘Tundra’ and ‘Cold and Bright’, as well as a trio of instrumentals that layer string quartet and electronics and form a three-part ‘Forest Hymn’.
+‘Performing my music with orchestra is such a beautiful experience,’ says Mick.
+‘It’s like you have all of nature, all your ancestors, with you and supporting you.’

 Mick Pedaja is a musician and composer from Rapla, Estonia.
 Known for his atmospheric electro-acoustic palette, chilled rhythms and floating vocals, Mick says his mission is to bring warmth and peace to his listeners.
 He launched his solo career in 2014 with his debut EP Ärgake.
 His first full-length album Hingake/Breathe was released in 2016 and won best indie/alternative album award at the Estonian Music Awards 2017.